 Cabbage originated nearly 2,000 years ago in the Mediterranean region.
 There are many types of cabbage grown in the world.
-Varieties of cabbage include red cabbage, Bok Choy and Napa cabbage among other varieties.
-Check out tips and information about cabbage as well as handouts with seasonal availability information and recipe ideas.
+Varieties of cabbage include red cabbage, bok choy, and napa cabbage, among other varieties.

 Choose firm heads of cabbage that have glossy, light green leaves and are not damaged.
 The stem end should look healthy, trimmed and not dry or split.

 Store unwashed cabbage head in a plastic bag in the refrigerator for up to one week.
-Once the head of cabbage has been cut, put the remainder in plastic bag and use within one to two days.
+Once the head of cabbage has been cut, put the remainder in a plastic bag and use within two days.

 - Add cabbage to your side salad